-Experience a unique window on the many and varied activities of the Revenue Commissioners, from tax collection to customs controls, over several centuries.
+The Revenue Museum provides a unique window on the many and varied activities of Revenue, from tax collection to customs controls over several centuries.
 Our colourful and insightful displays will surprise and inform you.

 In addition to exhibits old and new, the Museum contains audio-visual displays and instructive video games.
 See if you can find hidden contraband or guess the parts of a house that were subject to tax in days gone by.

 - the first set of Exchequer Returns for Saorstát Éireann

 - examples of counterfeit goods and endangered species seized at ports and airports